GBADsInformatics/GBADs-ARIF-Grant/README.md

 Note that the repository structure includes a directory for input and output files; these are for tests.
 Actual input and output files will be stored in S3.

+### Updates to input_files/

+Input files are updated according to changes to the overall flow the work.
+The readme has to be updated however I am adding the details here for now:

+* Sample DPM Files
+These files are outputs from the model.
+The following naming convention/mapping follows:

+"cattle_trial_CLM_current" is cattle
+"CLM_S_Current" is small ruminants
+"Cluster_1_Current" is equids
+"Village_indigenous_current" is poultry

 ---
 ## API Usage